Skip to Content

 Pros of Raw Dog Diet

-Raw dog food has many purported benefits, like promoting healthy skin and a shiny coat.
-But since these benefits aren’t backed by anything but owners’ anecdotes and claims, we will not include these in the pros of a raw dog diet.
+However, since these benefits aren’t backed by anything other than owners’ anecdotes and claims, we will not include them in the pros of a raw dog diet.
 Instead, we will go by what is verifiable.
 Here are the main pros of a raw dog diet.

 It Is Appetizing